The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 5min

-Target Time-to-Value
+Target Agentic Time-to-Value

 Conversion Lift After Fix

-Is your free trial leaking revenue?
+Is your free trial leaking revenue to passive UX?

 Request Onboarding Audit →